aanataliya/altais-sre/README.md

 - S3 bucket with notification event configured to SQS
 - SQS Event
 - S3 file Object

+Apart from that,

 - A test  case to verify webserver url repsponse written using Terratest (Go Lang)

-Apart from that, A small python application is created for demonstration purpose.
+- A small python application is created for demonstration purpose.
 This app is created using docker which will be deployed through kubernetes configuration.
 Minikube is used to deploy application.

 ***Please verify Architecture diagram in Diagram folder.***